Military Science (MIL) courses

 Development of individual fitness and acquire the skills necessary to lead group fitness training.
-May be repeated for a total of 3 hours, but only one credit hour may be used to satisfy the Physical Well-Being requirement in General Education for students completing general education requirements in effect prior to fall 1997.
+May be repeated to a maximum of three hours, but only one credit hour may be used to satisfy the Physical Well-Being requirement in General Education for students completing general education requirements in effect prior to fall 1997.

 MIL 211 Basic Military Skills and TechniquesPrerequisite: MIL 101 and MIL 102 or permission.

 This course is designed for students who desire accelerated instruction on rifle marksmanship, rappelling, communications, map reading (to include the compass), patrolling and tactics.
 The student will be required to attend a laboratory on Thursdays if a contracted cadet.
 Students who are contracted are required to meet Army appearance standards.

 MIL 212 Military Fundamentals PracticumPrerequisite: permission.

 The class is designed for the military science students who desire accelerated instruction on rifle marksmanship, communications, map reading (to include the compass), and patrolling.
 The student will be required to wear a military uniform and meet Army appearance standards.

 MIL 220 Basic Military Science FundamentalsPrerequisite: permission.